Nantahala Lake

 Nantahala Lake (/ˌnæntəˈheɪlə/) is located in Macon County, North Carolina in the western part of the state.
 The lake is regulated and maintained by Duke Energy and is a major source of hydroelectric power to the region.
 Nantahala is located at 3000 ft in the Nantahala National Forest.

 The lake was created in 1942 by Nantahala Power to provide electricity for war effort.
 With 42 mi of shoreline, the lake offers recreational opportunities at Nantahala that include swimming, boating, skiing, and many other activities.
-Fishing aficionados will find largemouth bass, smallmouth bass, trout, salmon, catfish, and many different species of panfish.
+Fishing aficionados will find largemouth bass, smallmouth bass, trout, catfish, and many different species of panfish.
 The lake water is very clear; there is almost no dissolved silt/clay.
 When daytime waves stir up the lake bed along the shoreline, however, the water within the first several feet of shore can become temporarily cloudy.
 Most of the shoreline plummets steeply into and beneath the water, limiting this effect.